 If you’re reading this blog post, particularly directly on my website, you probably noticed that it’s running on WordPress and that it’s on a new domain, no longer referencing my pride in Europe, after ten years of using it as my domain.
 Wow that’s a long time!

-I had two reasons for the domain change: the first is that I didn’t want to keep the full chain of redirects of extremely old link onto whichever new blogging platform I would select.
+I had three reasons for the domain change: the first is that I didn’t want to keep the full chain of redirects of extremely old link onto whichever new blogging platform I would select.
 And the second is it that it made it significantly easier to set up a WordPress.com copy of the blog while I tweaked and set it up, rather than messing up with the domain at once.
-The second one will come with a separate rant very soon, but it’s related to the worrying statement from the European Commission regarding the usage of dot-EU domains in the future.
+The third one will come with a separate rant very soon, but it’s related to the worrying statement from the European Commission regarding the usage of dot-EU domains in the future.
 But as I said, that’s a separate rant.

 I have had a few people surprised when I was talking over Twitter about the issues I faced on the migration.
 I want to give some more context on why I went this way.